 The Aussie from the East never disappoints with her scouting abilities in Valorant.
 You can always rely on Skye’s information-gathering skills.
 However, with the recent nerfs, Skye has become a bit stale.

 You can always focus on being the supportive part of your team with the new Skye.
 This takes away her being a flex agent and takes her down to the B-tier from the A-tier.
 In a solid and defensive meta, being a stale initiator is not enough.

 The C-Tier is made of some nerfed agents and some agents that add nothing substantial to the game.
 Valorant is a constant-action tactical shooter, so any list will always prioritize the agents who add more depth to their tier compositions.

-The C-Tier ends with a false promise by Valroant.
+The C-Tier starts with a false promise by Valroant.
 When Neon debuted on the roster, the focus was on her speed and ability to keep things fast.
-That died out faster than the hype of CS GO 2.
-Although Neon looks fun to play, it is because you love playing spike rush and using her ultimate only.
+That died out faster than the hype of CS GO 2 during that time.
+Although Neon looks fun to play, it is because you love playing Spike Rush and using her ultimate only.

 The only thing that can make Neon climb the tier list is when Valroant decides to swap all her abilities for her ultimate.
 Some professional teams still pick Neon on a certain map, but he doesn’t perform as well as any viable duelist like Jett or Raze.
 So, Neon stays in our C-Tier.

 When we mention Kay/o, a lot of people go mad about him being an underrated pick.
 Outside of shutting down enemy abilities in a gunfight, Kay/o can actually provide a lot of cover by being a dead body.
 If you are thinking about playing initiators, then choose an initiator with better information utilities and the capability to push forward with the duelist.
 Kay/o is not even situational and can be replaced by any other initiator with better value in team composition.